C-RH-C/hcs-collector/README.md

 After that, you can execute

   - `./hcs-collector collect` to download daily the files, feel free to add in your cronjob and
-  - `./hcs-collector process` anytime to proceed with the analysis.
+  - `./hcs-collector process [--tag='tagname']` anytime to proceed with the analysis.
+Specifying a tag will break the analysis down by the values of that tag.
+Tagging vms can be done with the insights client, by specifying a tag file in /etc/insights-client/tags.yaml

 ---